 If someone has a harmful change (called a pathogenic variant) in one of their LMNA genes, then their body does not make as much lamin protein as it should.
 If there is not enough lamin protein, then the nucleus is not as well protected.
 This leads to a higher rate of cell death and damage because the nucleus of the cells are more vulnerable.
 This progressive cell death is what can damage the heart muscles, which can lead to several different types of health issues, including arrhythmogenic right ventricular cardiomyopathy, familial dilated cardiomyopathy, and left ventricular noncompaction.

-Pathogenic variants in the LMNA gene are passed through the family in an autosomal dominant pattern, meaning that anyone who carries a mutation has a 50% chance to pass it down to any children they have.
+Pathogenic variants in the LMNA gene are passed through the family in an autosomal dominant pattern, meaning that anyone who carries a pathogenic variant has a 50% chance to pass it down to any children they have.
 Women and men both have the LMNA gene and have the same chances to inherit and pass down pathogenic variants.